Mirror symmetry for moduli spaces of Higgs bundles via p-adic integration: Introduction

 In \cite[Section 5.3]{hausel2011global} Hausel observes that Ng\^o's \cite[Theorem 6.4.1]{MR2653248} should imply a fibrewise version of Theorem \ref{thm:main}, over an open dense subset of the Hitchin base.

 Finally we remark that there is also an analogue of the Topological Mirror Symmetry Conjecture for parabolic Higgs bundles.
 The paper \cite{biswas2012syz} by Biswas--Dey verified that also in the parabolic case the moduli spaces for the $\SL_n$ and $\PGL_n$-case are generically fibred into dual abelian varieties.
 This motivates study of the stringy cohomology of moduli spaces of parabolic Higgs bundles.
 There is a certain family of examples of such spaces, which can be described in terms of Hilbert schemes of the cotangent bundles of an elliptic curve (see \cite{MR1859601}).
 Using G\"ottsche's formula for the cohomology of Hilbert schemes one can verify the conjecture for these cases, as has been explained to us by Boccalini--Grandi \cite{bg}.
+Recently, the rank $2$ and $3$ case of the topological mirror symmetry conjecture for strongly parabolic Higgs bundles was established by Gothen--Oliveira in \cite{gothenoliveira}.

 In \cite{hmrv} by Hausel--Mereb--Rodriguez-Villegas the authors will show the analogue of the Topological Mirror Symmetry Conjecture for $E$-polynomials of character varieties.